 No publications/products submitted this year

 Changes in Ag Professionals’ Knowledge, Skills and Action

-Our regional food systems group in northern Idaho continues to be active in creating more partnerships for enhancing our regional food system.
-We have strong partnerships with Small Business Development Centers and county and regional Economic Development Associations.
-The university’s Office of Community Partnerships has identified sustainable food systems as a priority and works with county extension to garner funds, develop partnerships and enhance student engagement in community level projects.
+Our regional food systems groups in both northern and southern Idaho continue to be active in creating more partnerships for enhancing our regional food system.
+We have strong partnerships with Idaho Department of Agriculture, Small Business Development Centers and county and regional Economic Development Associations.
+The university’s Office of Community Partnerships has identified sustainable food systems as a priority and works with county extension educators to garner funds, develop partnerships and enhance student engagement in community level projects.

 Involvement of Others in State PDP Planning and Implementation